 It’s been a couple years since I was last in South America but I get a lot of questions about vegetarian food in Peru and I wanted to created a resource for all my vegetarian friends.
 It is possible.
 Remember that meat is often a luxury so many communities survive on vegetables and splurge occasionally on meat.

 I’ve included both dishes that include eggs as I met many vegetarians on the road who decided to eat eggs while traveling, as well in some cases I’ve indicated where you can ask for a vegetarian version of a meat dish.
-If you’re vegetarian eating in Peru there are lots of options:

 Most commonly found in the coastal region of the country, causa is made with layers of Peruvian yellow potatoes alternated with different fillings, which in the vegetarian options can include salad vegetables, cheese and yams among others.